ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ## Stack vs Heap

 TODO: Describe mechanism of a memory allocation in both stack and heap.
-Compare it with point of view predicatbility of the variable offset in the stack and heap segments.
+Compare it with point of view predictability of the variable offset in the stack and heap segments.

 ## Variables Searching